 In addition, it is equally important for each Chapter to establish an internal process to ensure that filings are completed and regulations adhered to.
 The creation of a manual to hold charter documents, annual filings and the applicable rules and regulations would aid new Chapter officers in complying with these requirements.

-As noted above, incorporation on the state level as a non-profit corporation does not alone result in a Chapter becoming a tax-exempt entity to which donations are tax deductible.
-Instead, to become tax-exempt, after incorporating under state law, Chapters must subsequently file an application with the IRS for tax exempt status as a 501 (c) (3) charitable organization.
+Incorporation on the state level as a non-profit corporation does not alone result in a Chapter becoming a tax-exempt entity to which donations are tax deductible.
+Chapters must subsequently file an application with the IRS for tax exempt status as a 501 (c) (3) charitable organization.
 If a Chapter incorporates but does not obtain a federal tax exemption, it will be subject to both federal and state corporate tax.

 501(c) (3) organizations enjoy a number of advantages.
 They do not pay federal income tax (except on unrelated business income) and contributions to them entitle donors to federal income, estate and gift tax deductions.
 In addition, most foundations and governmental entities will only make grants to 501(c)(3) organizations.